Opentrons/opentrons/api/docs/v2/tutorial.rst

 As before, the first argument specifies to transfer 100 µL.
 The second argument is the source, column 2 of the reservoir.
 The third argument is the destination, the element at index 0 of the current ``row``.
 Since Python lists are zero-indexed, but columns on labware start numbering at 1, this will be well A1 on the first time through the loop, B1 the second time, and so on.
 The fourth, optional ``mix_after`` argument specifies to mix 3 times with 50 µL of fluid each time.

 Finally, it’s time to dilute the solution down the row.
-One approach would be to nest another ``for`` loop here, but instead let’s use another feature of the ``.transfer`` function, taking lists as the source and destination arguments:
+One approach would be to nest another ``for`` loop here, but instead let’s use another feature of the ``transfer()`` method, taking lists as the source and destination arguments:

 .. code-block:: python

             p300.transfer(100, row[:11], row[1:], mix_after=(3, 50))

 There’s some Python shorthand here, so let’s unpack it.
 You can get a range of indices from a list using the colon ``:`` operator, and omitting it at either end means “from the beginning” or “until the end” of the list.
 So the source is ``row[:11]``, from the beginning of the row until its 11th item.
 And the destination is ``row[1:]``, from index 1 (column 2!) until the end.
-Since both of these lists have 11 items, ``.transfer`` will *step through them in parallel*, and they’re constructed so when the source is 0, the destination is 1; when the source is 1, the destination is 2; and so on.
+Since both of these lists have 11 items, ``transfer()`` will *step through them in parallel*, and they’re constructed so when the source is 0, the destination is 1; when the source is 1, the destination is 2; and so on.
 This condenses all of the subsequent transfers down the row into a single line of code.

 That’s it!
 If you’re using a single-channel pipette, you’re ready to try out your protocol.

 If you’re using an 8-channel pipette, you’ll need to make a couple tweaks to the single-channel code we wrote above.
-The 8-channel pipette effectively implements the ``for`` loop in hardware, so you’ll need to remove it:
+By accessing an entire column at once, the 8-channel pipette effectively implements the ``for`` loop in hardware, so you’ll need to remove it:

 .. code-block:: python